jamesloper/blog/_posts/2019-10-12-complete-users-setup-guide-meteor-mongodb.md

 <!--more-->

 When deploying a Meteor app, it actually requires two users.
 A "Meteor User" who has read/write abilities & an "Oplog User" for oplog tailing.
-This guide assumes the database is named `app`, [SSL is enabled](/mongodb-cluster-setup-with-ssl).
+This guide assumes the database is named `app` and [SSL is enabled](/mongodb-setup-guide-ubuntu-20).

 ## Create the meteor application user
 Outside of meteor, this would typically be called an "application user".
 This user will be used for the `MONGO_URL`.
 Note the user name doesn't have to match the database name, but I think it helps keep things simple.